How Stress and Gut Health are Interconnected

 This uncoordinated digestion can result in symptoms like nausea, bloating, stomach upset, inflammation or even constipation.
 Thanks, nervous poops.

 Communication issues in the gut-brain axis also affect the health of your gut bacteria.
-If the balance of your gut microbiome is off, it affects how well it can do its job managing your norepinephrine and dopamine levels.
-And these hormones directly impact your mood.
+If the balance of your gut microbiome is off, it may affect norepinephrine and dopamine levels.
+These hormones can directly impact your mood.

 This effect can be so strong that gut problems may actually be one factor behind mood disorders.
 In fact, sometimes doctors prescribe psychological therapy to treat gut problems.